 This is an example of some of the many different sections you can build into your clients’ reports.

-We highly encourage you to ask your clients to use Report Annotator to engage with their reports.
+We highly encourage you to ask your clients to use Polish (Report Annotator) to engage with their reports.
 This helps clients take action with their reports, engaging more thoroughly with the report, thinking about how type applies to their life and what it might mean.
 This helps make psychological type more “sticky”, they remember it and apply its lessons in their life.

 You can create as many different reports as you like.
 Some experts literally customize a distinct report for each client or client group; ensuring a perfect fit and very customized experience for that client.